ChrisFewtrell/parallel-workshop/README.md

 If you there are any classes in the above list that you have never encountered before, it would be worth quickly reading their online documentation.

+Each exercise has at least one pre-made possible solution, in a folder called PossibleSolution.
+These solutions certainly make the tests go green but they might not always be the best possible solution.
+See if you can do better, in terms of: -
+* Performance
+* Correctness
+* Clarity